 Ferralet 90 Side Effects

-Note: This page contains information about the side effects of multivitamin with iron.
-Some of the dosage forms included on this document may not apply to the brand name Ferralet 90.
+Note: This document contains side effect information about multivitamin with iron.
+Some of the dosage forms listed on this page may not apply to the brand name Ferralet 90.

 For the Consumer